Fitbit Versa 2 full review

 It will automatically record select exercises such as swimming, running and aerobic workouts, and offers on-screen video workouts, which can be supplemented with a subscription to Fitbit Premium.

-The Versa 2 doesn't include a built-in GPS - for that you need the top-end Fitbit Ionic - but you can connect to your phone's GPS to track real-time pace and distance.
+The Versa 2 doesn't include a built-in GPS - for that you need the top-end Fitbit Ionic and the latest Fitbit Charge 4 - but you can connect to your phone's GPS to track real-time pace and distance.